iterative/dvc.org/content/docs/studio/user-guide/model-registry/register-a-model.md

 You can add (register) models from any ML project to the model registry.
 To add a model to your model registry, Iterative Studio creates an annotation for it in a special file `artifacts.yaml` in your Git repository.
-If you are using the GTO command line tool, you can also add models from the CLI [link to GTO repo].
+If you are using the GTO command line tool, you can also add models from the [CLI][gto].
 To add models using Iterative Studio, watch this tutorial video or read on below:

 **_TODO: Replace the below with the tutorial video on adding a model to MR_**